Joshua Clegg Caffery, Director

-Mary Karnath Duhé, Production/Editorial Assistant for the UL Press
+Mary Karnath Duhé, Head of Production for University of Louisiana Press

 Mary Karnath Duhé has been with the Center as a production and editorial assistant for the University of Louisiana at Lafayette Press since 2012.
 She is an alumnus of the University of Louisiana at Lafayette, where she received her Bachelor of Arts in history in 2009 and Master of Arts in public history in 2011.
 Duhé utilizes her experience in research and writing with her background in art and design to facilitate in the editing, layout, and design of UL Press publications.

 Linda Garber, Administrative Coordinator